NewsDirectoryCompetitionsEventsNewsletterMap google+linkedintwitterfacebookdexigner services

 Today, approximately 200 designers from ten nations are working under the guidance of "Global Creative Director" Michael Michalsky - in 1992, it was just 21 designers worldwide.
 There are now three teams; one at the company's headquarters in Herzogenaurach, another one in Portland for the American market, and a third one in Tokyo for Japan and Asia.
 The work of the designers, however, is not limited merely to designing products.
 Design is a leading constituent element in many product ranges: two-thirds of all new product concepts are created in the design department - in close collaboration with the adidas Innovation Team, the corporation's development department.
 Thus, adidas launches an average of more than 500 new products each year.

-The list of award-winning design teams from the past years:
+Award-winning design teams from the past years

 2005 adidas Design Team, Michael Michalsky